gscript-lang/gscript/README.md

 # gScript
-A new programming language built on JavaScript ✨
+A new programming language built on TypeScript ✨

 ## IN EARLY DEVELOPMENT STAGES